Healthy Homes Assessment Takapuwahia

 Rental Property Home Assessments Takapuwahia

-The areas of rental property that are affected by Healthy Homes Standards.
+Areas of rental properties that are impacted through Health Homes Standard.
 Healthy Homes Standard in Takapuwahia include each:

 • Bathroom